How Long Does Molly Last? Withdrawal Side Effects, Risks, & Treatment Options for MDMA / Ecstasy

 MDMA in high amounts can interfere with the body’s capacity to control temperature.
-This can cause a rise in body temperature, which on rare occasions can cause heart, liver, or renal failure as well as death.
+This can cause a rise in body temperature, which on rare occasions can cause heart, liver, or renal failure and death.

-Additionally, the use of MDMA, especially when taken with sildenafil (Viagra), may encourage risky sexual conduct since it can foster closeness and trust.
-People are now more likely to get or spread hepatitis or HIV as a result of this.
+Additionally, using MDMA, especially with sildenafil (Viagra), may encourage risky sexual conduct since it can foster closeness and trust.
+People are now more likely to get or spread hepatitis or HIV due to this.

 Risks Of MDMA

 The possibility of other drugs being present in pills, capsules, or powders marketed as Ecstasy or Molly that are supposed to be “pure” adds to the dangers of MDMA.
-Coke, ketamine, methamphetamine, over-the-counter cough medicine, and synthetic cathinones are among the additions found in a large portion of the Molly that police have confiscated (“bath salts”).
-If a person does not know what he or she is taking, these substances may be quite dangerous.
+Coke, ketamine, methamphetamine, over-the-counter cough medicine, and synthetic cathinone are among the additions found in Molly’s contraband that police have confiscated (“bath salts”).
+If a person does not know what they are taking, these substances may be dangerous.
 Together with MDMA, they could be harmful.
-People who intentionally or accidentally mix this substance with others, such as alcohol, and marijuana, may increase their risk for negative health effects.
+People who intentionally or accidentally mix this substance with others, such as alcohol and marijuana, may increase their risk for adverse health effects.

 How Long Does Molly Effects Last?

-The main effects of Molly last around 3 hours, and minor effects last around 7 hours – assuming your substance contains pure MDMA.
+The main effects of Molly last around 3 hours, and minor effects last about 7 hours – assuming your substance contains pure MDMA.

-If you’re a new user taking Molly on an empty or mostly empty stomach, you should notice the Molly kick in around 1 hour after ingestion – experienced users who are familiar with the effects may notice it kick in after as little as 30 minutes.
+If a new user takes Molly on an empty or mostly empty stomach, you should notice the Molly kick in around 1 hour after ingestion.
+Experienced users familiar with the effects may see it kick in after as little as 30 minutes.

 The primary effects of Molly last for about 3 hours, generally from hours 1 to 4 after ingestion.
 You will likely feel some effects for about 7 hours, from roughly 30 minutes after ingestion until around 7-8 hours after ingestion.

-A substantial portion of Molly/Ecstasy sold as MDMA isn’t really MDMA, and so if you’re experiencing different timing than described here, you may not have real MDMA.
+A substantial portion of Molly/Ecstasy sold as MDMA isn’t MDMA, and so if you’re experiencing different timing than described here, you may not have real MDMA

-Over the course of the week following moderate use of the drug, a person may experience:
+Over the week following moderate use of the drug, a person may experience the following: